-After the confrontation at Sailly-Saillisel, the Newfoundland Battalion retired to the rear area by train, to an encampment at Meaulté.
+After the confrontation at Sailly-Saillisel and Private Mesh's subsequent departure for medical attention, the Newfoundland Battalion had retired to the rear area by train, to an encampment in the vicinity of the community of Meaulté.
 There, and later at Camps-en-Amienois - even further behind the lines - the Newfoundland unit was to spend almost the entire remainder of that month.

 After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near the communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
-As recorded above, they even had the pleasure of a visit from the Regimental Band come from Ayr, and then also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.
+They had even had the pleasure of a visit from the Regimental Band come from Ayr, and then also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.